simplify-framework/graphql/README.md

 > It will help you to create your project step by step...

-    * GraphQL Schema 'schema.graphql' is not found.
-    - Do you want to generate a schema sample? [y/n]: y
+    ╓───────────────────────────────────────────────────────────────╖
+    ║               Simplify Framework  - GraphQL                   ║
+    ╙───────────────────────────────────────────────────────────────╜
+    - Automatic code merge is off (use option --merge to turn on)
+    - Diff file generation is off (use option --diff to turn on)

     - What is your Project name? starwars
     - What is your Project description?
-This is a starwars III program
+This is a new starwars III
-    - What is your Project Id? (f8e01fcde7b236cb):
+    - What is your Project Id? (aa405d57a6f189b2): [Enter]
-    - What is your Deployment Bucket? (starwars-deployment-eu-west-1):
+    - Choose your Deployment Bucket? (starwars-deployment-eu-west-1):
-    - What is your Deployment Region? (eu-west-1):
+    - Choose your Deployment Region? (eu-west-1): [Enter]
-    - What is your Deployment Profile? (simplify-eu):
+    - Create new Deployment Profile? (simplify-eu): [Enter]
-    - What is your AWS Account Id? [your_aws_account_id_here]
+    - What is your AWS Account Id? **your_aws_account_id**
     - Do you want to use Secret Manager as KeyVault? [y/n]: n
-    - What is your Endpoint ApiKey? (db3349f149ba09049a9128b09255a6f0888c64c7):
+    - What is your Endpoint ApiKey? (a4d0c3836b6ab16ece5cabf1887128ff6bddf962): [Enter]
+    - Finish code generation with NO error.
+See current folder for your code!

+    * Follow these commands to walk throught your project: (starwars)

+    1. Setup AWS Account   : bash .simplify-graphql/aws-setup.sh
+    2. Goto Project Dir    : cd ./
+    3. Install Packages    : npm install
+    4. Deploy AWS Stacks   : npm run stack-deploy
+    5. Push Code Functions : npm run push-code
+    6. Update Environments : npm run push-update
+    7. Test Your Functions : npm run test
+    8. Destroy AWS Stacks  : npm run stack-destroy
+    9. Cleanup AWS Account : bash .simplify-graphql/aws-cleanup.sh

 ## HOW TO: Test your GraphQL API server
 ```JavaScript